Binance Market Update (2022-07-05)

 Binance

-The global cryptocurrency market cap now stands at $0.90T, up by 3.87% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.88T, down by -1.32% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include LDO, CVX, and DYDX, up by 31%, 23%, and 19%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include CVX, ALPACA, and DYDX, up by 19%, 14%, and 14%, respectively.

 Top stories of the day: